 The derivatives are initially recognized at fair value and are subsequently measured at FVTPL at the end of each reporting period.
 Changes in fair value are recorded as gains or losses in "Other charges" on the Statement of Operations and Comprehensive Income.
-A derivative with a positive fair value is presented as a financial asset while a derivative with a negative fair value is presented as a financial liability on the Statement of Financial Position.
+A derivative with a positive fair value is presented as a financial asset while a derivative with a negative fair value is presented as a financial resonance of Financial Position.